mrocklin/blog/_posts/work/2018-02-09-credit-models-with-dask.md

 ---
 {% include JB/setup %}

-This post explores a use case for dask to create a calculation engine for credit models in Python.
+This post explores a real-world use case calculating complex credit models in Python using Dask.
+It is an example of a complex parallel system that is well outside of the traditional "big data" workloads.

 ## This is a guest post